Hi there,

 The first 2 days with the aligners were difficult because I was stressed about taking the aligners out and having to eat quickly to run to brush my teeth.

 Then, photos with the app also seemed like mission impossible because there was no way the app would accept them.
-In the end, I started using the light ring and the problem was over.
+In the end, I started using the light ring and the situation got better.

 On October 17, I went for another consultation in Valencia.
 Although I felt my teeth looked practically the same, the orthodontist told me that I was doing very well.